Bingham, Nottinghamshire: Leisure and sports

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the Waltham TV transmitter, BBC Yorkshire and Lincolnshire and ITV Yorkshire can also be also received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Nottingham, Hits Radio East Midlands, Capital Midlands, Smooth East Midlands, Greatest Hits Radio Midlands and 103 The Eye Radio (103FM).

+The Nottingham Evening Post and Newark Advertiser are the local newspapers that serve the town.

 Film and TV locations

 Bingham was a location in Midlands film director Shane Meadows' film Twenty Four Seven, which contained scenes shot at Toot Hill top field, the Linear Walk, and Bingham Boxing Club.
 Bingham has also appeared in two episodes of Auf Wiedersehen, Pet, and in some episodes of Crossroads, Woof! and Boon.

-Robot Wars series 3, Jungle Run and scenes from Shane Meadows' 2006 film This is England were filmed nearby on the former RAF Newton site.
 Dickinson's Real Deal was filmed at the Bingham Leisure Centre in 2015 and broadcast on TV on ITV1 in March 2016.

 Four in a Bed, Series 11 Episode 18, was filmed at Bingham Townhouse Hotel in May 2016 and first aired in the late autumn of 2016.